-Electric vehicles are driving an unprecedented lithium boom.
-Electric vehicles captured less than one percent of the global vehicle market in 2016, yet this one percent was enough to drive a major boom in lithium prices and investment.
-With automakers introducing a wide variety of new all-electric models and with sales growing at 40% annually, lithium will remain in high demand for decades.
+Electric vehicles are driving unprecedented growth in the lithium market.
+With automakers introducing a wide variety of electric vehicles and with sales growing at 40% annually, lithium will remain in high demand for decades.

+Lithium demand is expected to quadruple over the next decade.
 To convert the global vehicle market to battery power, lithium supply would need to expand by 40x.
 Even partial adoption of electric vehicles will require dramatic growth.
-Grid storage, aerial drones, and tablets are emerging technologies that also have large appetites for lithium.
+Grid storage, aerial drones, and scooters are also fast-growing markets with large appetites for lithium.

-Lithium is an essential element for the high-energy batteries that power portable electronics and electric vehicles.
+Lithium is irreplaceable for the high-energy batteries that power portable electronics and electric vehicles.
 Lithium has a unique position on the periodic table, offering high voltage and high capacity that cannot be replicated by other metals.
 A select few battery technologies have shown potential to one day replace today's lithium-ion batteries.
-These new batteries are based on lithium metal anodes, which can double energy density but also increase lithium usage per kilowatt-hour.
+These new batteries are based on lithium metal and lithium silicon anodes, which improve performance but also increase lithium usage per kilowatt-hour.
 Lithium is here to stay.